oaqa/bioasq/README.md

 - Update Lucene from version 5.5.1 to 6.2.1, which results in change of default similarity.
 - Update skr-webapi from version 0.0.4 to 0.0.6, due to an upstream API update to version 2.3.
 - Update uts-api from version 0.0.2 to 0.0.3, due to an upstream API update.
+- Update the TmTool URL to HTTPS (https://www.ncbi.nlm.nih.gov/CBBresearch/Lu/Demo/tmTools/#RESTfulAPIs).
-- Bug fixes, including stability enhanced to avoid ConcurrentModificationException in LuceneDocumentScorer, DuplicateKey in LuceneInMemorySentenceRetrievalExecutor, retrying if UTS service fails to obtain service ticket.
+- Bug fixes, including stability enhanced to avoid ConcurrentModificationException in LuceneDocumentScorer and ShapeDistanceCollectiveAnswerScorer, possible DuplicateKey in LuceneInMemorySentenceRetrievalExecutor, retrying if UTS service fails to obtain service ticket.

 Setting Up the System